 Questions to be answered:

-1. What is better for heart health: 30 minutes of running OR three 10-minute
+1. What is better for heart health: 30 minutes of bicycing OR three 10-minute sessions of bicycling, assuming the same intensity?

-3. What is better for working your heart when you are healthy: 30 minutes of
+3. What is better for working your heart when you are healthy: 30 minutes of running or 30 minutes of walking? (in other words, is higher intensity more helpful for working the heart?)

 4. How can a person spot reduce to get rid of their love handles?